 One of the major confusions that persist is the relationship of effectiveness to viscosity.

 There is a certain belief that a 'viscosity cutoff' of effectiveness for dispersants exists.
 In fact, certain components of oil, such as resins, asphaltenes, and larger aromatics or waxes, are barely dispersible, if at all.
 Oils that are made up primarily of these components will disperse poorly when dispersants are applied.
 On the other hand, oils that contain mostly saturates, such as diesel fuel, will readily disperse both naturally and when dispersants are added.
 The additional amount of diesel dispersed when dispersants are used compared to the amount that would disperse naturally depends primarily on the amount of sea energy present.
 In general, less sea energy implies that a higher dose of dispersant is needed to yield the same degree of dispersion as when the sea energy is high.
 This should not be attributed to viscosity alone, but primarily to oil composition.
-Oils that typically contain larger amounts of resins, asphaltenes, and other heavier components are typically more viscous and less dispersible.
+Oils that typically contain a larger amount of resins, asphaltenes, and other heavier components are typically more viscous and less dispersible.
 Viscosity, however does not track composition very well and thus is only an indicator of dispersibility.
 A 'viscosity cutoff' does not exist.

 While it is easier to measure the effectiveness of dispersants in the laboratory than in the field, laboratory tests may not be representative of actual conditions.
 Important factors that influence effectiveness, such as sea energy and salinity, may not be accurately reflected in laboratory tests.
 Results obtained from laboratory testing should therefore be viewed as representative only and not necessarily reflecting what would take place in actual conditions.
-In the late 1990's emphasis was focussed on laboratory and field tests.
-Currently, only extensive work is being carried out in tanks.